PadmarajBhat/Machine-Learning/BoostingTechniques.md

    * this new residual error is what third model tries to fit and predict
    * this continues until residual error goes to zero or number trees are exhausted
    * overfitting can be reduced by keeping track of validation score.

+* eXtreme Gradient Boosting:
+   * Before gettting into details of how it works, there are some nice usecases of XGBoost
+         * using xgboost for image classification
+         * xgboost as the replacement to dense + softmax in the neural network

+   * xgboost supports
+         * distributed computing (for the cluster of machines)
+         * parallel computing ( cpu / gpc cores)